yogidevendra/docs/docs/dtmanage.md

 Once you are viewing a log file in the console, there are few tricks to traversing it.
 You can scroll to the top to fetch earlier content, scroll to the bottom for later content, grep for strings in the selected range or over the entire log, and click the “eye” icon to the far left of every line to go to that location of the log:

 ![](images/dtmanage/console-log-viewing-adv.gif)

-There are numerous improvements in store for dtManage, and user feedback is highly valued in the planning, so please provide any that will help in your usage of the tool!

-~The DataTorrent UI Team